 The jellynose fishes or tadpole fishes are the small order Ateleopodiformes.
 This group of ray-finned fish is monotypic, containing a single family Ateleopodidae.
 It has about a dozen species in four genera, but these enigmatic fishes are in need of taxonomic revision.
 The scientific name means "Ateleopus-shaped", from Ateleopus (the type genus) + the standard fish order suffix "-formes".
 It ultimately derives from Ancient Greek atelēs (ἀτελής, "imperfect") + pous (πούς, "foot") + Latin forma ("external form"), the Greek part in reference to the reduced pectoral and ventral fins of the jellynoses.
-Learn more about Tadpole fish
+Learn more about Tadpole fish and jellynose fish

 View all family groups for: Fish

-Tadpole Fish Species Videos
+Tadpole Fish and Jellynose Fish Species Videos

-View All Tadpole Fish Videos
+View All Tadpole Fish and Jellynose Fish Videos

 Common Name | Scientific Name | Conservation Status |